Customizing User Provisioning Attribute-Mappings for SaaS Applications in Azure Active Directory

 - Name - The system name of the attribute, as defined in the target object's schema.

-- Type - The type of data the attribute stores, as defined in the target object's schema.
-This can be one of the following:
+- Type - The type of data the attribute stores, as defined in the target object's schema, which can be one of the following types:

 - Binary - Attribute contains binary data.